dot-gabriel-ferrer/calibration_pipeline/README.md

 exposure time (e.g. `exp0.1s` or `exp_1.2e-05s`) it is only used when the CSV does not provide one.
 Any temperature indicated in the filename is stored under `FILETEMP`.
+If the CSV uses alternative column names for the detector temperature (e.g.
+`CCDTemp`, `CCDTemperature` or `ChipTemp`), they are automatically normalised to the header keyword `TEMP` so that downstream scripts can rely on a consistent name.

 After the conversion finishes a `fits_index.csv` file is written in the common parent directory of the three sections.
 Each row lists the path to a generated